elmish/Elmish.WPF/TUTORIAL.md

 *Relevant sample: NewWindow*

 The `subModelWin` binding is a variant of `subModelOpt` that allows you to control the opening/closing/hiding of new windows.
-It has the same overloads as `subModel` and `subModelWin`, with two key differences: First, the sub-model is wrapped in a custom type called `WindowState` that is defined like this:
+It has the same overloads as `subModel` and `subModelOpt`, with two key differences: First, the sub-model is wrapped in a custom type called `WindowState` that is defined like this:

 ```f#
 [<RequireQualifiedAccess>]